limgw1/solmodoro/README.md

 ### 1. Pomodoro Timer+ (WIP)
 The basic Pomodoro timer with extra features:
 1. You can set how long you want your study and break sessions
 2. When the study session ends, an alarm will sound.
-The break will only begin counting down when you click "Start Break/Study Session"
+The break/study session will only begin counting down when you click "Start Break/Study Session"
 3. Extra time will be reduced from the next study session.
 Not sure if I want to do the same for the break timer.

 ### 2. Customizable BGM/Sound (WIP)